 Kitsap County Human Services Housing and Homelessness Division supports a crisis response system in which the experience of homelessness is rare, brief and one-time.
 Our funding comes from federal, state and local sources.

-Kitsap Housing and Homelessness Coalition and many community partners to implement this strategy plan over the next 3-5 years.
+Kitsap Housing and Homelessness Coalition to implement this strategy plan over the next 3-5 years.

 Housing First from Kitsap County on Vimeo.

 The Housing Solutions Center (HSC) is a one stop resource center for anyone needing housing assistance.
 For more information, or if you are experiencing homelessness or a housing crisis, please contact the HSC.

 Bremerton - Kitsap Community Resources1201 Park Ave, Bremerton WA, 98337(360) 473-2035